SCALE K-12: Building the Future of Careers in Microelectronics

 SCALE K-12 is a program dedicated to preparing students for careers in microelectronics (ME) by providing teachers and schools with the tools to create and implement engaging learning experiences centered around microelectronics concepts and contexts.

-Student working with microelectronics.
+Photo of student working with microelectronics.

 ABOUT US